ModelValidationProgram/MVP-NonClinalAF/sim_outputs_meta/README.md

 Below is a description of metadata for each set of output tables.
 The first number is the seed for the simulation.

+Note: The origin of the simulations was to better understand how oysters adapt to salinity and temperature gradients in estuaries.
+Opt0 in the simulations corresponds to the salinity trait, which also corresponds to Env2 in the publications.

 ### seed_fitnessmat_ind.txt
 * an n_deme x n_individual table that indicates the fitness of each individual (in columns) in every metapopulation deme (in rows)